The internal languages of univalent categories: The Bicategory of Univalent Full Comprehension Categories

-Note that \cref{def:disp-univalent} we do not use arbitrary adjoint equivalences and invertible 2-cells in the base bicategory $\B$, but instead we restrict ourselves to identities.
-The resulting definition is equivalent to the one by \citeauthor{ahrens:2021}~(\citeyear[Definition 7.3]{ahrens:2021}).
-The key theorem about displayed univalence is as follows~\cite[Definition 7.4]{ahrens:2021}.
+Note that in \cref{def:disp-univalent} it suffiecs to restrict to identities rather than arbitrary adjoint equivalences and invertible 2-cells in the base bicategory $\B$.
+The resulting definition is equivalent to the one by Ahrens et al.~\cite[Definition 7.3]{ahrens:2021}.
+The key theorem about displayed univalence is as follows~\cite[Theorem 7.4]{ahrens:2021}.

-\begin{prop}[\coqdocurl{Bicategories.DisplayedBicats.DispUnivalence}{total_is_univalent_2}] Let $\D$ be a univalent displayed bicategory over a univalent bicategory $\B$.
-Then the total bicategory $\total{\D}$ is univalent. \end{prop}
+\begin{propL}[\coqdocurl{Bicategories.DisplayedBicats.DispUnivalence}{total_is_univalent_2}] Let $\D$ be a univalent displayed bicategory over a univalent bicategory $\B$.
+Then the total bicategory $\total{\D}$ is univalent. \end{propL}

+Throughout this paper, we only use displayed bicategories that satisfy some additional properties.
+The first property, which we call \conceptDef{locally preordered}{Bicategories.DisplayedBicats.DispBicat}{disp_2cells_isaprop}, says that each type $\dtwo{\ff}{\gg}{\tau}$ is a proposition.
+The second property, which we call \conceptDef{locally groupoidal}{Bicategories.DisplayedBicats.DispBicat}{disp_locally_groupoid}, says that each displayed 2-cell $\dtwo{\ff}{\gg}{\tau}$ over an invertible 2-cell is invertible as well.
+Finally, we say that a displayed bicategory \conceptDef{has trivial 2-cells}{Bicategories.DisplayedBicats.DispBicat}{disp_2cells_iscontr} if the type $\dtwo{\ff}{\gg}{\tau}$ is contractible for all displayed 1-cells $\ff : \dmor{\xx}{\yy}{f}$ and $\gg : \dmor{\xx}{\yy}{g}$, and 2-cells $\tau : f \Rightarrow g$.
+Note that every displayed bicategory with trivial 2-cells is both locally preordered and groupoidal.

 We end this recap with several constructions on displayed bicategories.